-West, on our left, cashes the ♥A before shifting to a trump.
+West, on our left, cashes the ♥A before switching to a trump.
 So what should we do?
 Ruff Hearts on the table?
 Draw trumps?

 Let's return to basics.
 Count - Plan - Execute.
 We can see five Spade tricks (assuming a 3-2 break) and five Clubs.
 So there seem to be enough tricks but the Clubs are blocked.

 What if trumps are 4-1?
-Well it's hard to see how 4♠ can ever make if that were the case.
-We would have a certain Spade loser, a Heart loser and at least two Diamond losers as the ♠A is surely over the ♠K (West has overcalled, remember, and surely has all the missing high cards).
+Well it's hard to see how $4 \pm$ can ever make if that were the case.
+We would have a certain Spade loser, a Heart loser and at least two Diamond losers as the Ais surely over the K (West has overcalled, remember, and surely has all the missing high cards).

-If we cash the ♣A K how can we make use of the remaining ♣Q J 10?
+If we cash the A K how might we make use of the remaining A J 10?
 The answer is that we can't if we have no entry to the table - and the only entry is in trumps!

 The conclusion is that we should attempt to draw trumps ending in dummy.
-So, we win the trump shift in hand at trick two, unblock the ♣A K, play the ♣Q and finally cross to the ♠K and run the Clubs.
+So, we win the trump switch in hand at trick two, unblock the A K, play the A and finally cross to the A K and run the Clubs.
 Ruffing Hearts on table is the wrong play - we should aim to dump our losers on the long Clubs.

-How would you play this one if West continues with the ♥K at trick two?
-That is left as an exercise for the reader.
+How would you play this one if West continued with the $\P K$ at trick two?
+That will be left as an exercise for the reader.